Admin bottlenecks usually hide inside repetitive document work

 If document handling keeps creating admin drag, review:

-- which document family appears most often
+- Which document family appears most often.

-- where the team retypes the same information
+- Where the team retypes the same information.

-- which next system depends on that manual capture
+- Which next system depends on that manual capture.

 That usually shows you where a focused AI document processing workflow can reduce the bottleneck first.